 But the top slot goes to “The Keep Going Song” by The Bengsons, a song that arrived in my life at the exact right moment.

-The Bengsons is the married dou of Abigail and Shaun Bengson who live in Queens, New York though they only been there once, briefly, since January.
+The Bengsons is the married dou of Abigail and Shaun Bengson who live in Queens, New York though they have only been there once, briefly, since January.
 I’ll get into that in a bit.

 About a week ago a small smattering of friends shared a YouTube clip by an act I had never heard of (The Bengsons) and their song “The Keep Going Song.”